UFESL/gen-ai-bias/diffusion/README.md

 # Automated Data Augmentation using Diffusion Models
 This repository hosts code for content in the SRC Diffusion report.
+We have tested all code using Linux and an NVIDIA RTX 4090 running CUDA version 12.4.

 ## Requirements
-Python v3.10+ and the following libraries:
+Python v3.11+ and the following libraries:
 - pytorch
 - torchvision
 - numpy